 After that update the apt cache and install the RabbitMQ server on your system.

 After completing installations, enable the RabbitMQ service on your system.
 Also, start the RabbitMQ service.
 Use one of the below methods sysvinit for older systems or systemctl for the latest operating system.

 sudo update-rc.d rabbitmq-server defaults sudo service rabbitmq-server start sudo service rabbitmq-server stop

 Uisng Systemctl –

-By default rabbitmq creates a user named “guest” with password “guest”.
-You can also create your own administrator account on RabbitMQ server using following commands.
-Change password with your own password.
+By default, rabbitmq creates a user named “guest” with the password “guest”.
+You can also create your own administrator account on the RabbitMQ server using the following commands.
+Change your password with your own password.

 RabbitMQ also provides and web management console for managing the entire RabbitMQ.
-To enable web management console run following command on your system.
-The web management console helps you for managing RabbitMQ server.
+To enable the web management console run the following command on your system.
+The web management console helps you with managing the RabbitMQ server.

 RabbitMQ dashboard starts on port 15672.
-Access your server on the port to get dashboard.
-Use the username and password created in step 4
+Access your server on the port to get the dashboard.
+Use the username and password created in step 3

-After login, you will get the RabbitMQ management web interface dashboard.
+After login in, you will get the RabbitMQ management web interface dashboard.